 Social Emotional Learning: You + Me = Us

 You + Me = Us.
 This seemly simple equation, coined by Michelle Garcia Winner, is at the heart of social emotional learning.
-It is the The equation describes not only the idea that we have thoughts and feelings about ourselves and other people, but also that.
-More advanced, it is the idea that other people have thoughts and feelings about us.
+The equation describes not only the idea that we have thoughts and feelings about ourselves and other people, but also that other people have thoughts and feelings about us.
 Teaching these concepts supports our students in evaluating their choices.

 As human beings, we make thousands of choices each day.
 Utilizing “expected” and “unexpected” terminology can be incorporated daily and provide great benefits in social emotional learning.